spotify/github-java-client/README.md

 If you are a maintainer, you can release a new version by doing the following:

-- Merge the changes the need to be released into the `master` branch
+- Merge the changes that need to be released into the `master` branch
 - Checkout on to master locally and pull the latest changes
 - Run `mvn release:prepare`, this will generate 2 commits that will bump the version of the github-java-client
 - Push these changes to master